January 4 is the application deadline to apply to Industrial-Organizational (I-O) Psychology for the following Fall semester.

 The referees identified on your online application will be sent a request to complete a Referee Assessment Form on your behalf.
 They will receive this request around the same time you receive your WebAdvisor information.
 Receipt of uploaded references may also be confirmed in WebAdvisor after a few days.

 Monitor Electronically Received References from Referees listed in your OUAC application.

 Please monitor your application checklist via WebAdivsor to confirm receipt only from these referees.

 Indicating Additional Referees

 You may wish to specify more referees than OUAC website allows.
 Please forward any additional referee the University of Guelph Assessment of and Applicant For Graduate Studies form.
-Once again, when doing so please remind them of your application deadline and that submission will be directly to the Graduate Secretary in Psychology (address below).
+Once again, when doing so please remind them of your application deadline and that submission will be directly to the Graduate Program Assistant in Psychology (address below).

 Please note: Neither the WebAdvisor account information or referee request can be expedited.
 Please plan the submission of your application in accordance with admission deadlines.